ElenaCM-0/disys/01_notes.md

         Once the host has received enough accepts, the playing party begins The playing party begins when either 3 accepts are received or a timeout has passed

+Project description
+2-3 pages long
+describe the topic, architecture (nodes and their roles), if it is going to have fases how nodes are going to communicate